-We appreciate your interest in the Texas Cavaliers Charitable Foundation and look forward to hearing from you in April.
-Thank you for all of the good work you are doing for our community!
-Please feel free to email Shannon, at email@example.com with any questions.
+We appreciate your interest in the Texas Cavaliers Charitable Foundation and look forward to hearing from you by the August deadline.
+Thank you for all of the good work your organizations are doing for our community!

 The mission of The Texas Cavaliers Charitable Foundation is to encourage, foster, support and conduct activities and programs, which will benefit children residing within the State of Texas.

 The focus of the Texas Cavaliers Charitable Foundation is to support programs, projects and collaborative efforts that reach as many children as possible.

 The goal of the Texas Cavaliers Charitable Foundation is to assist children in their growth and development, build self-esteem, raise expectations and encourage innovation.

 The Foundation makes grants to organizations that are exempt under section 501(c)(3) of the Internal Revenue Code only.
 We will not make grants to individuals or for-profit organizations.
 In addition, the Foundation has a geographic limitation that requires that grant funds be used in the State of Texas.

 The Foundation does not fund economic development, annual fund and fundraising event sponsorships, political or lobbying activities.

 Requests for operating costs are acceptable so long as they relate specifically to one or more of the Foundation’s Program Goals.

 The Foundation strongly encourages collaborative efforts with accountability and evaluation responsibilities clearly defined among the collaborators.